Pet Circle

 Pet Circle is an Australian online pet supplies company based in Sydney CBD, New South Wales, Australia, founded by Mike Frizell and James Edwards in 2011.

 History

-Pet Circle was founded as Paws for Life by Mike Frizell and James Edwards in 2011 with headquarters in Sydney CBD, New South Wales, Australia.
+Pet Circle was founded as Paws for Life by Mike Frizell and James Edwards in mid-2011.
 In early 2014, the company rebranded into the current name.

-Founders

-As a former management consultant and investment banker, Michael Frizell launched the online pet accessories retailing business in mid 2011 together with his business partner James Edwards.

-Growth

-After a $4 million capital fund raising, the company tripled its warehouse operations and expanded its product range.
+After a $3 million capital fund raising in 2014, the company tripled its warehouse operations and expanded its product range.
 Between 2013 and 2015, the company grew by over 300 per cent.

+In December 2021, Pet Circle raised $125 million in Series C funding with a valuation of over $1 billion.

+In May 2023, Pet Circle added pet insurance to its services.
+The company secured a $75 million investment in July 2023 to fund its expansion.

 Awards

-In November 2014, the company was featured on Deloitte’s list of fastest-growing technology companies.
+In November 2014, the company was featured on Deloitte's list of fastest-growing technology companies.
 In 2015 the company's founder, Mike Frizell was nominated as a finalist in the Ernst and Young's Entrepreneur of the Year Awards.